“No, you!” – Why Audiobook Listeners aren’t lazy.

 #2 Work and Audiobooks

-But I’m repeating myself.
-So let’s talk about health again.
-But this time about the smaller things that don’t tend to register as that much of a health issue…
+So, let’s talk about health again.
+This time, it will be about the smaller things that don’t tend to register as that much of a health issue…

 Squidward with red eyes: I am not tired